 \subsection{Game Progress and Quantum Gates}

-To manipulate quantum states we use quantum gates.
-There are different types of quantum gates, like single-qubit gates, which can e.g. flip the state of a qubit, as well as allowing superposition states to be created.
-Then, there are also 2-qubit gates.
-These allow the qubits to interact with each other and can be used to create quantum entanglement: a state of two or more qubits that are correlated in a way that can not be obtained using classical bits.
-In contrast to classical gate, all quantum gates are unitary, which means in particular, that they are reversible.
+Quantum gates are used to manipulate quantum states.
+There are different types of quantum gates, such as single-qubit gates, which can, for example, flip the state of a qubit or allow superposition states to be created.
+There are also two-qubit gates.
+These allow qubits to interact and can be used to create quantum entanglement, a state of two or more qubits correlated in a way that cannot be obtained using classical bits.
+In contrast to classical gates, all quantum gates are unitary, which means, in particular, that they are reversible.

-It is a nontrivial task, to single out all state-vectors $\ket{\phi_i}\in \mathcal{H}$ which correspond to a valid initial distribution of cards in the game of Skat.
-In particular, $\ket{\Phi_{ \rm ini}}$ will \emph{not} be a superposition of all basis-states, but only on a relatively small subset.
-We follow the approach presented in \cite{superposition} and construct a (deterministic) Boolean function $f_{\rm valid} : 2^{{\rm dim}\,\,\mathcal{H}}\to \{0,1\}$ to prepare the initial state \eqref{eq:initial}. $f_{\rm valid}$ maps a distribution to 1 if it corresponds to a valid card distribution, otherwise to 0.
-Let us denote the corresponding unitary operator, which maps $\ket{0 \ldots 0}$ to $\ket{\Phi_{ \rm ini}}$ by $U_{\rm ini}$.
+It is a non-trivial task to single out all state vectors $\ket{\phi_i}\in \mathcal{H}$ that correspond to a valid initial card distribution in the game of Skat.
+In particular, $\ket{\Phi_{\rm ini}}$ will \emph{not} be a superposition of all basis states, but only of a relatively small subset.
+In the examples, the approach presented in~\cite{superposition} is followed, and a deterministic Boolean function $f_{\rm valid} : 2^{{\rm dim}\,\,\mathcal{H}}\to \{0,1\}$ is constructed to prepare the initial state \eqref{eq:initial}. $f_{\rm valid}$ maps a distribution to 1 if it corresponds to a valid card distribution, otherwise to 0.
+The corresponding unitary operator, which maps $\ket{0 \ldots 0}$ to $\ket{\Phi_{\rm ini}}$, is denoted by $U_{\rm ini}$.

-On the qubit level, each step in the evolution of the game is effected by an unitary operator acting on the state-vector.
-The rules of the game dictate how these unitaries look like.
-From a practical point of view, it is desirable to decompose the unitaries into parts that act only on one card, i.e.
+On the qubit level, each step in the evolution of the game is effected by a unitary operator acting on the state vector.
+The rules of the game determine the structure of these unitaries.
+From a practical point of view, it is desirable to decompose the unitaries into parts that act only on one card, i.e.,

 where each $U_i$ acts on $\mathcal{H}_c^{(i)}$, but $U_i = I$ for all but one positional index.
-Furthermore it will prove helpful to represent each $U_i$ as sum of Pauli operators
+Furthermore, it will prove useful to represent each $U_i$ as a sum of Pauli operators

 where $\Pi_j^{(k)}\in \{I, X, Y, Z\}$.
-Unfortunately, the relatively simple structure of \autoref{eq:tensorunitary} is only possible for some phases of the game, while for others, a more intricate structure arises.
+Unfortunately, the relatively simple structure of \autoref{eq:tensorunitary} is possible only for some phases of the game, while for others, a more intricate structure arises.